|

 In any case, in this picture I am standing by the side of my house.

-In the kitchen of my old house in Grand Blanc; around 1991.
+In the kitchen of my old house.

 With my Mom and brothers on Jeff's wedding day.